knobin/arcdps_bridge/README.md

 # arcdps_bridge

-An ArcDPS Extension which sends the events over a named pipe.
+An ArcDPS Extension which sends the events over a named pipe and supports both ArcDPS and ArcDPS Unofficial Extras events.

 ## Features

-- Clients can recieve full ArcDPS events, and ArcDPS Unofficial Extras events.
+- Clients can receive full ArcDPS events, and ArcDPS Unofficial Extras events.
 Or access squad information through a custom "Squad" event.
 - "Squad" events information:
     - Players joining or leaving the squad.
     - Instance information, players in or out of the instance.